 -

-Salinas is the first person in his family and the first undocumented student to earn a doctorate in education from Loyola Marymount University.
-His activism, nonprofit leadership, and personal mission focus on empowering Latinx, undocumented/DACAmented, LGBTQ+, and first-generation communities to pursue higher education.
+Dr. Cuauhtemoc Salinas Martell (he/him/they) earned a B.A. in Social Welfare from the University of California, Berkeley, and an M.S.W. in Social Work from the University of Michigan.
+In May 2024, he became the first in his family, and the first undocumented student, to earn a doctorate in education from Loyola Marymount University.
+Dr. Salinas’s activism, nonprofit leadership, and personal mission focus on empowering Latinx, undocumented/DACAmented, LGBTQ+, and first-generation communities to pursue higher education.
+He is excited to serve as the Communications Chair for the SOEAA Alumni Board.

 -